kellertobias/kuvo-proxy/readme.md

 this application supports multiple flags that can be set via environment variables:
 - SPY=1 disables internal functionality and just displays requests and respones to original KUVO
 - LOG=1 enables request logging
-- UNSAFE=1 disables https and falls back to http. this will not work with Rekordbox, but might help debugging ssl related stuff
 - RENEW=1 recreates all certificates (cannot be undone, you need to install the new root certificate)

 # Roadmap: